TheRonzor/pipenv_example_project/README.md

 2) Once you have installed all of the required libraries within the virtual environemnt, run `pipenv lock` to be sure the dependency information is up-to-date.

-3) If you are familiar with, or would like to make available to other users, the `requirements.txt` file, then run `pipenv requirements > requirements.txt`
+3) If you are familiar with, or would like to make available to other users, the `requirements.txt` file, then run `pipenv requirements > requirements.txt`.

+4) If you need to install additional libraries after this, then simply install them using `pipenv install`, and then repeat steps 2 and 3.

 That's it!